01Kevin01/OnionLinksV3/README.md

 ## !!WARNING!!
 MADE FOR EDUCATION
 ------------------------------------------------------------------------------------
 ## Disclaimer;
+This repository is dedicated to providing educational information and resources about the dark web, with a particular focus on Onion Links | Dark Web Links.
+It is important to note that the content provided here is strictly for educational purposes and does not promote or endorse any illegal activities.

+We Are Not Responsible For Any Fraud, Illegal Activity, Or Damage That Happens To You.
+We Share This Only For Educational Purposes And To Raise Public Awareness

 I only provide information about what exists on the dark web as informative/educational purposes only.
 I have listed many onion links that are still up and running with a legitimate purpose.

 Few onion links might be a scam, phishing, or contain illegal activities like drugs, weapons, illegal markets, fraudulent services, stolen data, etc., and many more.
 These activities may involve you at risk in danger by unknowingly.
 Kindly be aware of such activities which may take you and put yourself under risk.